Teuze/website/content/posts/docker.md

 These commands should each output a list of images vaguely looking like this.

 ```

-Put docker output here
+root@laptop:~# docker search alpine --limit 8
+NAME                                   DESCRIPTION                                     STARS               OFFICIAL            AUTOMATED
+alpine                                 A minimal Docker image based on Alpine Linux…   5201                [OK]
+mhart/alpine-node                      Minimal Node.js built on Alpine Linux           428
+anapsix/alpine-java                    Oracle Java 8 (and 7) with GLIBC 2.28 over A…   406                                     [OK]
+alpine/git                             A  simple git container running in alpine li…   79                                      [OK]
+kiasaki/alpine-postgres                PostgreSQL docker image based on Alpine Linux   43                                      [OK]
+easypi/alpine-arm                      AlpineLinux for RaspberryPi                     32
+jfloff/alpine-python                   A small, more complete, Python Docker image …   24                                      [OK]
+hermsi/alpine-sshd                     Dockerize your OpenSSH-server upon a lightwe…   18                                      [OK]

 ```
 Each list item corresponds to a Docker image.
-The list also show the image tags, popularity, and official status to help you make yourself an idea of how much trust you can put in what you're about to download.
+The list also shows the image tags, popularity, and official status to help you make yourself an idea of how much trust you can put in what you're about to download.